 On Nov.
-7, Kathy Tran, a refugee from Vietnam, became the first Asian-American woman elected to the Virginia House of Delegates.
+7, Kathy Tran, a refugee from Vietnam, became one of the first Asian-American women elected to the Virginia House of Delegates.
 Her experience as a refugee fleeing violence and persecution inspired her to run for office and build a more welcoming culture for immigrants in America.

 “I came to the U.S. as a refugee from Vietnam in the early ’80s when I was almost two years old,” Tran says.
 “The International Rescue Committee in Los Angeles resettled my family.”

 Tran’s family had been offered asylum to other countries because her mother worked as an interpreter for consulate offices in a Malaysian refugee camp.
 But her parents had their eyes set on America.

 “For my parents, America has always embodied hope, opportunity and freedom,” Tran says.
 “That's why they decided to come here even though they had the choice to go elsewhere.
 They waited more than 13 months for the U.S. to finish processing our application.”

 Like many other refugees, the family came to the States with empty pockets but full aspirations for the future.
 “Knowing that we had support through the IRC’s refugee resettlement office and program helped us get on our feet,” she says.